 - (A) Applicability.
-Unless otherwise exempted in Section 7.8.3, Exemptions, or unless otherwise provided in this Section, in the H-O district no zoning certificate or building permit for construction, exterior alteration or rehabilitation, moving, or demolition of a building or structure on a city-owned or privately owned heritage preservation site shallwill be issued until the project has been submitted to, and received approval of a certificate of appropriateness from either the heritage preservation commissionHeritage Preservation Commission or the city planner subject to the below review procedures.
-The city planner or the city's planner's designee shallwill classify proposed work as described below into one of the following two categories, which shallwill determine the applicable review procedure as provided in clause (C) of this Section: - (1) Major Work: - (i) New construction including the expansion or enlargement of an existing building or site. - (ii) Demolition in whole or in part. - (iii) Moving of historic buildings, structures, or objects. - (iv) Remodeling, exterior alteration, or rehabilitation that will change the exterior appearance including but not limited to signage, painting, lighting, landscaping, and awnings. - (v) Any other major work determined by the city planner, in the city planner's judgment, not meeting the definition of minor work. - (2) Minor Work (minor alterations in keeping with the integrity of the heritage preservation site and do not impact the overall architectural character and visual character): - (i) Ordinary and routine maintenance such as tuck-pointing. - (ii) MOrdinary and routine maintenance or reconstruction where any exterior surface materials are to be replaced with historically appropriate identical materials and where such replacement materials will be installed to the original historical configuration.
-This includes, but is not limited to; re-pointing, repainting, reroofing, residing, and replacement of windows with the same form, materials and finish. - (ii) Minor amendments to an approved major work COA. - (iii) The relocation of an existing sign or signs, previously approved by the Heritage Preservation Commission, when an existing business moves or relocates within the Historic Overlay District.
+Unless otherwise exempted in Section 7.8.3, Exemptions, or unless otherwise provided in this Section, in the H-O district no zoning certificate or building permit for construction, exterior alteration or rehabilitation, moving, or demolition of a building or structure on a city-owned or privately owned heritage preservation site shall be issued until the project has been submitted to, and received approval of a certificate of appropriateness from the heritage preservation commission from either the heritage preservation commission or the city planner subject to the below review procedures.
+The city planner or the city's planner's designee shall classify proposed work as described below into one of the following two categories, which shall determine the applicable review procedure as provided in clause (C) of this Section: - (1) Major Work: - (i) New construction including the expansion or enlargement of an existing building or site. - (ii) Demolition in whole or in part. - (iii) Moving of historic buildings, structures, or objects. - (iv) Remodeling, exterior alteration or rehabilitation that will change the exterior appearance including but not limited to signage, painting, lighting, landscaping, and awnings. - (v) Any other major work determined by the city planner, in the city planner judgment, not meeting the definition of minor work. - (2) Minor Work (minor alterations in keeping with the integrity of the heritage preservation site and do not impact the overall architectural character and visual character): - (i) Ordinary and routine maintenance such as tuck-pointing. - (ii) Maintenance or reconstruction where any exterior surface materials are to be replaced with historically appropriate identical materials and where such replacement materials will be installed to the original historical configuration.
+This includes, but is not limited to; repainting, reroofing, residing, and replacement of windows with the same form, materials and finish. (iii) Signage.